How do I know if I’m accepted to be a part of one of the projects?

-The heart behind Ecclesia is to, first and foremost, serve.
+The heart behind Ecclesia is, first and foremost, to serve.
 You will have many opportunities to learn more about what that looks like in different ways depending on which project you are a part of.
-Feel free to browse the photos on this page, as well as photos on the facebook page from the Ecclesia team, for a glimpse into the 2014 projects and the sorts of things you’ll likely be a part of by being on one of the Ecclesia teams in 2015!
+Feel free to browse the photos on this page, as well as photos on the Facebook page from the Ecclesia team, for a glimpse into the 2015 projects and the sorts of things you’ll likely be a part of by being on one of the Ecclesia teams in 2016!

 What are the Costs?

-Total costs will be listed under the trip headings on this webpage (to be updated soon).
-These costs cover accommodations, food and travel.
+Total costs will be listed under the trip headings on this webpage.
+These costs cover accommodations, food, and travel.
 Any personal expenses beyond these basic needs will need to be brought with you (shopping…etc.).
 Donations and payments can be made online (see below) by calling our business office (1-506-432-4400) or by sending a cheque to Kingswood University.
 All donations/payments will be receipted for tax purposes.

 Do I need a passport?